 Dasha, “Today, traditional American.
 Bacon, glaze ham slice, eggs to order.
 Omelet can haf chizz, mushroom, ohnyon, red or yellow pepper.
 Janah and Oceane will like.
 You will make greets Ellen, box ees on counter, add whatever you like or just only greets wiz buhter.
 Pahncake, toast or beeskit, we haf all three.
 Gud breakfast, light lunch, chili wiz nacho, margarita and beers tonight.
 We will be illegal alien girls for old white American fascist to grumble about.”

-We laugh, Ellen says, “Chock full of them in Houston, good thing too or the city would shut down.
+We laugh, Ellen says, “Chock full of aliens in Houston, good thing too or the city would shut down.
 No white girls signin’ up to clean hotel rooms and no white guys landscaping other white people’s homes.”

 “Illegal peerson ees problem een New Orleans?”